FordeLab/SmarTrace/README.md

 # SmarTrace
-Chain tracing program developed to analyze AFM images of single-molecules.
+Chain tracing program developed to analyze AFM images of filaments such as collagen and DNA.
 Can be used on any type of image with bright chain-like structures on a darker background.
 More information about SmarTrace can found in the following publication: N. Rezaei, A. Lyons, & N.R.
 Forde, Environmentally controlled curvature of single collagen proteins.
 Biophys.
 J. 115, 1457–1469 (2018).

 Graphical User Interface is adapted from the EasyWorm GUI: G. Lamour, J.B.
 Kirkegaard, H. Li, T.P.J.
 Knowles & J. Gsponer, Source Code for Biology and Medicine 9,16 (2014).